 An updated CPP is submitted to the Town each year the CPA is in place.
-The CPP submitted herewith is Groton's latest CPP.
+The CPP submitted herewith is Groton's latest CPP and contains the recent changes due to amendments to the CPA implemented July 9,2012.
 Public hearings will be scheduled each year to enable the Town's citizens to participate in the development of each new CPP.

-We encourage Groton's citizens and others to review the schedule for 2011 and use the submission form included in the CPP to begin to develop proposals in accordance with the procedures herein set forth.
+We encourage Groton's citizens and others to review the schedule for 2012-13 and use project summary form and then as appropriate, the detailed proposal form included in the CPP, to submit a proposal.
+These are intended to help develop proposals in accordance with the procedures within this CPP and with the CPA.
 This CPP has been placed on the Town of Groton website.